crepeia/aes/projects.md

 sort_by: title
 ---

-# Install
-We are currently maitaining two projects related to AeS.
+We are currently maitaining two projects related to Álcool e Saúde.
 You can learn more and configure each project with the guides below.